How Long Does Vyvanse Stay in Your System?

 In a comprehensive treatment program—which may take place in an inpatient or outpatient setting—you receive individual and group counseling, psychoeducation, and behavioral therapies, such as cognitive-behavioral therapy (CBT).
 Cognitive-behavioral therapy teaches you coping skills to help you identify your triggers, manage your stressors, and adjust your thoughts and behaviors to stop your Vyvanse use and prevent relapse.

-Call American Addiction Centers at to speak to one of our knowledgeable and compassionate admissions navigators, who can listen to your story, explain your options, answer your questions, and help you get on your path to recovery.
+Call American Addiction Centers to speak to one of our knowledgeable and compassionate admissions navigators, who can listen to your story, explain your options, verify your insurance, and help you start treatment today.

 Need more info?